swiftlang/swift-evolution/proposals/NNNN-Swift-enum-strings-ported-to-Objective-c.md

 @end
 ```

-### NS_STRING_ENUM - methods
+### swift-string-enum - methods

 swift enums allow methods to be defined.
-If you mark a method with @objc it should be made available to objective-c.
-The enum needs to have @objcstring applied to it in order to be allowed to add @objc to one of the functions.
+If you mark a method with `@objc` it should be made available to objective-c.

 ```
 // Swift
-@objcstring
+@objc
 public enum Food: String {
   case Calamari
   case Fish